 According to the Ministry of Power, the Saubhagya mission which had begun in 2017 where 100% of households in 25 states would be electrified has already been achieved.
 The only states left out were Assam, Rajasthan, Meghalaya, and Chhattisgarh.

 100% electrification, however, does not mean that going forward there will be limited opportunities isolated only to the remaining four states.
 India’s energy demand is expected to double by 2040 and also has the potential to triple.
 This is mainly because of the rising Indian temperatures and increased appliance ownership among consumers.
-This would require India to add massive amounts of power generation capacity in order to meet the demand from the 1 billion airconditioning units the country is expected to have by 2050.

 Another government initiative that offers growth potential in the sector is its plan to double the electricity generation capacity of renewable energy.
 As of 2018, India ranked fourth in wind power, fifth in solar power, and fifth in renewable power installed capacity.
 If government plans are successful the shared electricity generated through renewable would increase to 40% by 2030.
 Currently, the electricity sector is dominated by fossil fuels like coal.
 In the 2018-19 fiscal these fossil fuels produced about three-quarters of the country’s electricity.